-For over forty years, Sea Watch Foundation scientists as well as volunteer observers all around the coast have been reporting on whales, dolphins and porpoises (cetaceans) to inform Sea Watch’s huge database of records.
-In fact, the scheme is one of the oldest and longest running citizen science schemes in the world.
-Now it’s your turn to take part in their flagship summer event, the ‘National Whale & Dolphin Watch’ which is now in its 17th year.
+For over forty years, Sea Watch Foundation scientists as well as volunteer observers all around the coast of the British Isles from Shetland to the Isles of Scilly have been reporting sightings of whales, dolphins and porpoises (cetaceans) to inform Sea Watch’s huge database of records.
+The scheme is one of the oldest and longest running citizen science projects in the world.
+Anyone can take part in this flagship summer event, the ‘National Whale and Dolphin Watch’ , now in its 18th year.

 “Without reports from the public on these magnificent animals we cannot compile data which is used for their protection” continues Chiara.

-Cetaceans can be found all around the coast of the UK and recently around the English coast there have been many species spotted, including white-beaked dolphins which have been sighted a few times and in one occasion a pod of 4 individuals were sighted circling and checking a commercial boat out from closeby for 20 minutes off Hastings.
-A young fin whale was sighted in the river Great Ouse in Norfolk, a group of kayakers has a close encounter with a minke whale which few miles off Looe island in Cornwall, and a triplet of Risso’s dolphins were observed hanging around Porthpean beach and spy hopping in the evening.
+Cetaceans can be found all around the coast of the UK and recently around the English coast there have been many species spotted, including white-beaked dolphins which have been sighted a few times and in one occasion a pod of 3 individuals was sighted surface feeding off Saltburn-on-Sea, North Yorkshire.
+A humpback whale was sighted from the South West Coastal Path in Cornwall, breaching, flipper slapping close to shore, a juvenile minke whale was sighted few meters away from a commercial boat off Falmouth Bay in Cornwall, and a large group of over 20 Risso’s dolphins were observed foraging off Point Lizard for over an hour.

 The charity encourages wildlife-lovers to head to the coast to collect watch data of their own or to join a wildlife tour and collect data at sea.
 No experience is necessary and the team at Sea Watch will be happy to set you off on the right foot.

 “We need as many eyes on the sea as possible.
 That means we’re looking for people all around the English coast to arrange a watch for themselves and for everybody to report the animals that they see” adds Chiara.